Chicagoland’s premier personal injury attorney call (312) 346-8465 now and speak directly to william turner

 After collecting this information, try to get all the individuals involved in the accident to go to the police department to file a police report together.

-To be safe, collect personal information from the drivers involved before leaving the scene.
+To be safe, collect the drivers’ personal information before leaving the scene.
 This should include photographs of driver’s licenses, telephone numbers, and insurance carrier information.

 Our goal at FLT Law is to ensure you are ready to take control if the unthinkable happens.
 An auto accident can happen to anyone, and our team is here to help you get the compensation you deserve.